Askeran17/90s-movie-quiz/README.md

 ## Features

 When compiling the game, I took into account the ability to select answer options with both capital and small letters, so that there would be no error when entering.
 You can also, for example, put a space next to the answer option and indicate the option, the game will work correctly.
+I added the same feature for entering values at the beginning and end of the game.
+And also added the ability to enter age, so that only numbers can be entered.
+And you can also enter them with or without a space, everything will work fine.

 ### Existing Features